Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

 \subsubsection{Radiolytic oxygen consumption}

 \

 Radiolytic oxygen consumption is one of the key factors in the oxygen depletion hypothesis.
-We set $\Delta p = p_T-p_0$ to represent the change of oxygen during FLASH irradiation.
-The relationship between $\Delta p$ and the total dose $D$ is shown in \Eref{ROD_dp}.

-\Eref{ROD_dp} indicates that the radiolytic oxygen consumption is no longer proportional to the dose magnitude when the initial oxygen concentration is low or the dose is large to make the cell hypoxic.
-The oxygen consumption induced by different total doses under different initial oxygen concentrations is shown in \fref{fig:ROC}.

-These results show that the assumption of previous models of oxygen depletion hypothesis may lead to the predicted results deviating from reality.
+By setting $t=T$ in the \Eref{RROD1}, we can calculate the radiolytic oxygen consumption (net change of oxygen concentration during the irradiation, which includes the effect of oxygen recovery) induced by a given dose ($D$) and irradiation time ($T$).
+Here, we define $\Delta p=p_0-p_T$ to represent the radiolytic oxygen consumption.
+The maximal radiolytic oxygen consumption, $\Delta p_{max}$, is calculated by taking the limit for $T\to 0$.

+First, to show the impact of irradiation time on the radiolytic oxygen consumption, by setting the initial oxygen concentration ($p_0$) as 10 $\mu$M (7 mmHg), we calculate a series of radiolytic oxygen consumption ($\Delta p$) for a range of irradiation times spanning milliseconds to several seconds, under total doses ranging from 5 Gy to 60 Gy.
+The resulting curves of normalized oxygen consumption, i.e., $\Delta p/\Delta p_{max}$, are plotted against irradiation time for different dose deliveries in \fref{fig:PTROD}.

+The results of the mechanism hypothesis-based calculations highly reflect the core principle of the oxygen depletion hypothesis.
+The curves exhibit an identical inverse “S” shape, indicating that shorter irradiation time results in greater oxygen consumption due to the limited rate of oxygen recovery.
+Additionally, the curves are nearly overlapping across different doses.
+This suggests that the temporal characteristic of radiolytic oxygen consumption is largely dose-independent.
+The oxygen recovery process determines how the irradiation time impacts the radiolytic oxygen consumption, which is almost independent of dose.

+Furthermore, we study the influences of initial oxygen concentration ($p_0$) and dose ($D$) on the maximal oxygen consumption, $\Delta p_{max}$.
+The implicit solution \Eref{ROD3} is listed in \Eref{ROD_dp}.

+With different initial oxygen concentrations ranging from 1 to 100 $\mu$M (0.7-70 mmHg), the values of $\Delta p_{max}$ against total doses from 0 to 100 Gy are calculated based on the \Eref{ROD_dp}.
+As shown in \fref{fig:ROC}, the resulting curves indicate that $\Delta p_{max}$ is no longer proportional to the dose magnitude when the dose has already exceeded the amount required to make the cell hypoxic.
+The saturation effect occurs significantly for low values of initial oxygen concentration.
+For the simulation parameters used in this study, it can be seen in the curves with the initial oxygen concentration lower than 20 $\mu$M (14 mmHg).

-Moreover, we also change the equivalent concentration of other cellular composition $A$ to study the influence of antioxidants on radiolytic oxygen consumption.
-The oxygen consumption results induced by 20 Gy FLASH irradiation are shown in \fref{fig:ROC_A}, which are in the cells with $A$ ranging from 1.0 to 20.0 $\mu$M/Gy under different initial oxygen concentrations.
+Additionally, to show the influence of the competing reactions for the radiolytic oxygen reaction, we change the equivalent concentration of other cellular compounds ($A$) from 1.0 to 20.0 $\mu$M (0.7-14 mmHg) and calculate the corresponding $\Delta p_{max}$ induced by 20 Gy FLASH irradiation under different initial oxygen concentrations.